Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 Note that if you decide to write your own recovery scripts, you are responsible for ensuring that your recovery scripts actually work as intended, and do not break your computer.
-We are unable to guarentee that any sample run with a recovery script other than one of the ones provided with the pipeline will produce accurate data.
+We are unable to guarantee that any sample run with a recovery script other than one of the ones provided with the pipeline will produce accurate data.